ScaerieTale/no-copyright-hiragana-katakana/README.md

 ## WHhat's in this repository?

+UPDATE: 3/28 - I've added more vocabulary cards and reorganized the "Words" folder into parts of speech, concepts (Numbers, Colors) and Conversatinal (Hello, goodbye, Yes, No).

-Right now?
-YUou'll find "Syllables" and "Words" directories.
-Syllables contains the Hiragana alphabet in two (Ni, に, 2) subfolders.
+Insidhe this repo you'll find "Syllables" and "Words" directories.
+Each two (Ni, に, 2) subfolders (with "Words" divided as mentioned in the 3/28 update)

 - The "Backgrounds" subfolder contains Hiragana in black, on a white background.
 - The "Transparent" subfolder contains Hiragana on a transparent background.